• Skip to primary navigation

 • Songs, Riddles, and Poetry – designed for all grades (elementary and high school) – ideas for writing such (not for analyzing famous poetry).
 We don’t use this every year.
 But it can be nice as a short unit study for writing poetry.

-• I use a number of my own designed lessons for grammar too.
+• I design many of my own lessons for elementary-level grammar.
 But I haven’t finalized most of those for publishing yet. 🙂

 • Our family also uses sometimes, the writing handbooks (Canadian editions) called Write Source Handbooks, especially the Write Away and Write on Track as reference resources.